-Actors involved in the design process are supposed to have experiences of objectoriented design, processes like UP [17] and of concepts like a functionality-oriented requirement analysis.
-PASSI principally uses models from object oriented software engineering and UML notation for most artefacts resulting from the activities it is composed of.
-Fig. 2 shows an high level phases-decomposition of PASSI, each phase is decomposed in activities (and then in tasks) resulting in the production of one artefact.
+Fig. 2 1 shows an high level phases-decomposition of PASSI, each phase is decomposed in activities (and then in tasks) resulting in the production of one artefact2.

-The System Requirements phase is devoted to produce a model of the system requirements that can be committed to agents, the activities involved in this phase are: Domain Description, Agent Identification, Role Identification, Task Specification.

-The Agent Society phase's aim is to model the agents society knowledge and the communications the agents take part; it also produce models describing the structure of role played by agents and the protocol used for communicating.
-The activities involved are: Domain Ontology Description, Communication Ontology Description, Role Description and Protocol Description
+- The System Requirements phase is devoted to produce a model of the system requirements that can be committed to agents, the activities involved in this phase are: Domain Description, Agent Identification, Role Identification, Task Specification. - 2.
+The Agent Society phase's aim is to model the agents society knowledge and the communications the agents take part in; it also produces models describing the structure of role played by agents and the protocol used for communicating.
+The activities involved are: Domain Ontology Description, Communication Ontology Description, Role Description and Protocol Description - 3.
+The Agent Implementation phase deals with the solution architecture both in terms of single agent view and multi agent one, the activities it is composed of are: Multi-Agent Structure Definition, Multi-Agent Behavior Description, Single-Agent Structure Definition, Single-Agent Behavior Description. - 4.

-&lt;sup>1 For a detailed description of the PASSI design process refer to [11] and http://www.pa.icar.cnr.it/passi/

-The Agent Implementation phase deals with the solution architecture both in term of single agent view and multi agent one, the activities it is composed of are: Multi-Agent Structure Definition, Multi-Agent Behavior Description, Single-Agent Structure Definition, Single-Agent Behavior Description.

 The Code phase provides a model of the solution at the code level.
 It is largely supported by patterns reuse and automatic code generation.
-The activities are: Code Reuse and Code Completion.

-The Deployment phase describes the model of the distribution of the parts of the system across hardware processing unit and the allocation of agents.
+The activities are: Code Reuse and Code Completion. - 5.
+The Deployment phase describes the distribution model system's parts across hardware processing unit and the allocation of agents.

 Several extensions to PASSI have been developed for specific application contexts.
-The work presented in this paper starts from two of them: PASSI2 and PAS-SIG; the former was a natural evolution of the old PASSI after a few years of experience with that; whereas the latter is the result of a PASSI modification in order to support goal oriented analysis.
-One of the most important features exploited from PASSI2 is the possibility to early identify, during the analysis phase, the structural description of the identified agents.
-PASSIG was used for the possibility it offers to perform a goal oriented analysis of the features the system have to accomplish.
+The work presented in this paper starts from two of them: PASSI2 and PASSIG; the former was the natural evolution of PASSI after a few years of experience with that; whereas the latter is the result of a PASSI modification in order to support goal oriented analysis 3.

+One of the most important features exploited from PASSI2 is the possibility of early identifying, during the analysis phase, the structural description of the identi-